What you need to know about walking a dog in the rain

 Wet dog shaking off the rain

-When we surveyed 250 dog owners in September 2022 more than half said their dog either disliked or hated walking in the rain, compared with only 16% that quite like it and just 15% that love it.
+When we surveyed 250 dog owners in September 2022 more than half said their dog either disliked or hated walking in the rain.
+Only 16% liked it and 15% loved it.

 Although many owners know their pets don't like a wet walk, is there anything they can do to coax their dog out in a shower?